Development Economics (MSc)

 Then students can choose another 36 credits (six moduls) in development or agricultural economics from a wide variety of course offerings, of which one course (6 credits) has to be a seminar.
 Three modules (18 credits) can be chosen freely also among other subjects.
 The master's thesis (30 credits) completes the programme.

 Students have to study abroad for one semester.
-This semester can be spent at a partner university of the Faculty of Economic Sciences of Göttingen University.
+This semester can be spent at a partner university of the Faculty of Business and Economics of Göttingen University.
 International students are exempt from this requirement.

 Students may for example apply for the following partner university programmes:

 - Exchange programmes with universities in Latin and South America (Colombia, Chile, Brazil, Mexico, Paraguay, El Salvador)

 - Exchange programme with the Sir Arthur Lewis Institute of Social and Economic Studies (SALISES) University of the West Indies

 - Exchange programmes with universities in Asia (for example China - funded by the DAAD, India, Indonesia, and South Korea)

 - European exchange programme ERASMUS

 - Double degree programme in cooperation with the Italian University of Florence.
-Students can earn the degrees "M.A. in Development Economics" (Göttingen) and "M.Sc. in Economics and Development" (Florence).
+Students can earn the degrees "M.Sc. in Development Economics" (Göttingen) and "M.Sc. in Economics and Development" (Florence).